terabajt/BusinessTripReimbursementCalculationApp/README.md

 The up-to-date version of app is on the [DEPLOY](https://businesstripreimbursementcalc.web.app) site.

+## Add your environments file
+Into ./environments add your environment.ts file with your firebase API key like: export const environment = {
+	production: false,
+	firebaseAPIKey: "YOUR_FIREBASE_API_KEY",
+};

 ## Manual

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.